'I am Malala', the book review and what should you know about the region Talibans and she come from.

 2. It is co-authored by Christina Lamb, who is perceived to have a dislike for Pakistan.
 Although it appears that she hasn't written the book or any part of it, most of the material will not be and has not been assimilated happily by Pakistanis.

 3. The way this book is written and the topics it touches and the way it touches them seem to prove to many critics that Malala has been used as a tool for marketing the product, i.e. it is a book written by Ziauddin Yusafzai in the guise of his daughter Malala Yusafzai, via assistance of Christina Lamb.
+In fact, it can be seen as a marketing ploy to justify the West's intervention in third world countries by showing how such an intervention is beneficial to the invaded countries.

 4. Malala has been very ungrateful to the military and many people who helped the family in times of their greatest need.
 Her views expressed on the Pakistan military are typical of Awami National Party that was resoundingly beaten in the 2013 elections by emerging Pakistan Tehreek-e-Insaf.